 Models

-DD-Ranking provides a set of commonly used model architectures in existing dataset distillation methods.
+DD-Ranking provides the implementation of a set of commonly used model architectures in existing dataset distillation methods.
 Users can flexibly use these models for main evaluation or cross-architecture evaluation.
 We will keep updating this section with more models.

 Naming Convention

-We use the following naming convention for models in DD-Ranking:
+We use the following naming conventions for models in DD-Ranking:

 model name - model depth - norm type

-Model name and depth are required.
+Model name and depth are required when not using tochvision.
 When norm type is not specified, we use default normalization for the model.
 For example, ResNet-18-BN

 means ResNet18 with batch normalization.
 ConvNet-4